Opinion articles by the Australia Defence Association: 2014-15

 Upated laws protecting a specific type of ASIO undercover operation do not "threaten free speech".
 Indeed they help preserve it.
 Particularly by strengthening ASIO's ability to mount the type of security-intelligence operation - within and against extremist groups - that is occasionally necessary to preserve the constitutionalism and liberty of any liberal-democracy.
 Incorrect, sensationalist and biased media claims about the legal reforms reflect serious failings in the objectivity of modern journalism, and the commercial practices driving this decline in professionalism, institutional integrity and objectivity.

 Much discussion of why Australia was in World War I falls into historiographical and conceptual traps.
 Not least of these is where our subsequent knowledge, now, of the war's eventual tragic human costs distorts or obscures the grand-strategic logic of why the Australian government and people made the strategic decisions they did at the war's beginning in 1914.
-And indeed throughout the decades beforehand leading up to and after Federation in 1901, and when they persevered after 1915 even when the subsequent costs of the war in human terms became so severe.
+This also includes the strategic decisions made throughout the decades beforehand leading up to and after Federation in 1901, and why Australians persevered after 1915 even when the subsequent costs of the war in human terms became so severe.
 Finally, we always need to distinguish between the professed, perceived or actual reasons for individuals enlisting in the 1st AIF and the underlying reasoning why the Australian government in particular, and the Australian people collectively in general, understood why defeating Imperial Germany in World War I was not a "foreign war" somehow divorced from Australia's long-term strategic interests.

 Strategic-security debate often seems bogged down at the strategic level, rather than thinking grand-strategically.